The Apprentice UK

 What's the story?

-Sticking close to the model set by the American reality show starring Donald Trump, APPRENTICE UK pits 14 of Britian's up-and-coming business people against each other for the chance to work with British tycoon Sir Alan Sugar.
+Sticking close to the model set by the American reality show starring Donald Trump, APPRENTICE UK pits 14 of Britain's up-and-coming business people against each other for the chance to work with British tycoon Sir Alan Sugar.
 Divided into two teams, they must work together to successfully complete business-oriented projects while showing off their corporate savvy and making the most profit.
 In each episode, three members of the losing team must face off in the boardroom in front of Sir Alan and his advisors.
 After picking apart the team's strategy, Sugar fires the person he considers to be responsible for the loss -- and pushes the remaining competitors one step closer to their dream job.

 Is it any good?